minecraftforum/rules-archive/rules/global/rules.markdown

     Posting in the most relevant section will ensure topics are seen by members most interested in the subject.
 Topics posted in the wrong section will be moved by moderators.

+* __Remain on topic__

+    Topics should remain on the topic that they are discussing, they should not be discussing other topics.
+A new topic should be made for a new discussion.

 ## Do Not